ultimate271/notes/dastoyevsky/brothers02.03.md

 then he will send you gentle dreams.
 Go to your husband, mother; go this very day.”

+### We turn to another woman who has not heard from her warbound son

+#### Introduction to our next lady, who has not heard from her son
 “I will go, Father, at your word.
 I will go.
 You’ve gone straight to my heart.
 My Nikita, my Nikita, you are waiting for me,” the woman began in a sing‐song voice; but the elder had already turned away to a very old